dimforge/ncollide/mesh_generation/index.md

-While not directly part of the collision detection problem, mesh generation is useful to extend the range of shapes supported by **ncollide** by discretizing them such that they can be approximated with a `geom::Mesh`, a `geom::Convex`, and/or a `geom::Compound`.
+While not directly part of the collision detection problem, mesh generation is useful to extend the range of shapes supported by **ncollide** by discretizing them such that they can be approximated with a `shape::Mesh`, a `shape::Convex`, and/or a `shape::Compound`.
 It is also useful to obtain a renderer-compliant representation of non-polyhedral models such that balls, capsules, parametric surfaces, etc.